NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/Examples/example_data.md

 ## Step 1: System description

 Next we need to define the different elements required to run a simulation.
-To run a simulation in `LITS`, it is required to define a `PSY.System` that contains the following components:
+To run a simulation in `PowerSimulationsDynamics`, it is required to define a `System` that contains the following components:

 ### Static Components:

 We called static components to those that are used to run a Power Flow problem.
 Basically those are:

-- Vector of `PSY.Bus` elements, that define all the buses in the network.
+- Vector of `Bus` elements, that define all the buses in the network.
-- Vector of `PSY.Branch` elements, that define all the branches elements (that connect two buses) in the network.
+- Vector of `Branch` elements, that define all the branches elements (that connect two buses) in the network.
-- Vector of `PSY.StaticInjection` elements, that define all the devices connected to buses that can inject (or withdraw) power.
-These static devices, typically generators, in `LITS` are used to solve the Power Flow problem that determines the active and reactive power provided for each device.
+- Vector of `StaticInjection` elements, that define all the devices connected to buses that can inject (or withdraw) power.
+These static devices, typically generators, in `PowerSimulationsDynamics` are used to solve the Power Flow problem that determines the active and reactive power provided for each device.
-- Vector of `PSY.PowerLoad` elements, that define all the loads connected to buses that can withdraw current.
+- Vector of `PowerLoad` elements, that define all the loads connected to buses that can withdraw current.
 These are also used to solve the Power Flow.
-In addition, note that `LITS` will convert ConstantPower loads to RLC loads for transient simulations.
+In addition, note that `PowerSimulationsDynamics` will convert ConstantPower loads to RLC loads for transient simulations.
-- Vector of `PSY.Source` elements, that define source components behind a reactance that can inject or withdraw current.
+- Vector of `Source` elements, that define source components behind a reactance that can inject or withdraw current.
 - The base of power used to define per unit values, in MVA as a `Float64` value.
 - The base frequency used in the system, in Hz as a `Float64` value.